The Amarendine locket is said to have been forged around 600 AD, in the dunes of Amarenda, North Africa.

 Isabelle Fantine Martelleau Oreille, bb.
 09.03.1951., internationally renowned classical pianist, graduate of the Blue Mountains Conservatory, headmistress of the College Des Sirènes, musician, composer, writer, poet, painter and one of the four cornerstones in the Corina Torres conspiracy.

-Isabelle Oreille is the only child of Monsieur Celeste Oreille and his wife Gaëlle, who was headmistress of the College des Sirènes until 1980.
+Isabelle Oreille is the only child of Celeste Martineau and Y'Gaëlle Oreille, headmistress of the College des Sirènes until 1980.

-Her mother, Gaëlle Oreille was a great lover of nature and many of her compositions were inspired by the natural forces, e.g., 'Concerto for Violin and Volcano' and 'Concerto Grosso for Woodwinds and Waterfalls'.
-Her father, Celeste Oreille was conductor of the Vannecy Sinfonietta until his death in 2009.
+Her mother, Y'Gaëlle, was a great lover of nature and many of her compositions were inspired by the natural forces, e.g., 'Concerto for Violin and Volcano' and 'Concerto Grosso for Woodwinds and Waterfalls'.
+Her father, Celeste, was a local aeronaut.

 From an early age, she is noted to have developed a rare musical affection, being able to transcribe from ear and replicate songs and even entire orchestrations from the gramophone to her little toy piano.